alanensastegui/subsights-marketing-site/lib/blog/content/how-to-write-prompts-that-actually-work.md

 So should you add AI to your site?
 Probably.
 If you get 1,000+ monthly visitors, an agent can lighten your inbox, guide your visitors, and gently move them into your funnel.
 But only if it’s done right.

 Doing it right begins with the prompt.
 There’s no single perfect prompt, but there are reliable strategies.
 At Subsights, we spent long nights wrestling with LLMs, watching them get “almost right” again and again until we got them to “just right”.
 This guide is what’s worked; our way of moving from almost, to answers you actually want.

+At the end, we also include a free template and checklist to help you apply these lessons in your prompts.

 ## Mission & priorities